How To Move To Mexico

 Mexico: Quick Facts

-- The Mexican border with United States of America is 1,989 miles long (3,201 km), making it the second longest border in the world to USA and Canada.
+• The Mexican border with United States of America is 1,954 miles long (3,142 km), making it the tenth-longest in the world.

 Practical Information

-- Currency: Mexican Peso.
-The US dollar is accepted in many places.
+• Currency: Mexican Peso.
+The US dollar is accepted in many tourist locations.

-- Spoken languages: Primarily Spanish but 6% of the population speak an indigenous language, there are 68 different indigenous languages in total.
-English is spoken in tourist areas and city centers for business.
+• Spoken languages: Primarily Spanish but 6% of the population speak an indigenous language, there are 68 different indigenous languages in total.
+English is spoken in tourist areas and business centers, but proficiency can vary widely.

-- Largest cities: Mexico City.
-Guadalajara, Ecatepec, and Puebla.
+• Largest cities: Mexico City, Tijuana, Leon, and Puebla.

 Why move to Mexico

-- The health care is very good with many doctors studying in the US and it is also affordable for home doctor visits and dental.
+• The health care is very good with many doctors studying in the US and it is also affordable for home doctor visits and dental.
+Note: many doctors are well-trained, but access to quality healthcare can vary by region.

-- Many expats already live in Mexico so it will be easier to make new friends.
+• Many expats already live in Mexico so it may be easier to make new friends.

-- The lifestyle in Mexico is very laid back, Mexico is the perfect place to just relax.
+• The lifestyle in Mexico is very laid back.

 Reasons Not to move to Mexico